Ousmane Sonko: 2023 arrest and protests

-Prime Minister (2024–present)
+Prime Minister (2024–2026)

 Following the victory of his protégé, Bassirou Diomaye Faye, in the 2024 Senegalese presidential election, Sonko was appointed as Prime Minister of Senegal shortly after Faye's inauguration as president on 2 April 2024.
 Sonko formally presented his government on 5 April, which he described as a "breakaway" government symbolising "a systemic transformation voted for by the Senegalese people".

 During his premiership, Sonko has criticised the French military presence in Senegal, as well as Western efforts to promote values deemed incompatible with Senegalese and African mores, including LGBT rights and monogamy.
 He has also called for a reform of ECOWAS for allowing divisions within the bloc to develop, which had led to the creation of the Alliance of Sahel States.

 In September 2024, Sonko announced that a review of government finances under Macky Sall's presidency had found “widespread corruption” and manipulation of numbers in financial affairs, prompting Sonko to pledge further investigations.

 On 25 February 2025, Sonko claimed that he had reached an agreement with the Movement of Democratic Forces of Casamance (MFDC) to end the Casamance conflict following talks hosted and mediated by Guinea-Bissau.
 Similar to a previous deal in 2022, the agreement was signed between the Senegalese government and the MFDC's Badiatte faction, with latter again agreeing to disarm.
 In contrast, the MFDC's Sadio faction did not agree to the deal.

-In May 2025, Ousmane Sonko stated that the CFA Franc, whatever its new definition, poses both a symbolic and economic problem.
+In May 2025, Sonko stated that the CFA Franc, whatever its new definition, poses both a symbolic and economic problem.

-In July 2025, Ousmane Sonko denounced the lack of authority in Senegal, by the state itself, alluding to President Faye.
+In July 2025, Sonko denounced the lack of authority in Senegal, by the state itself, alluding to President Faye.

+On 22 May 2026, he was dismissed from his position as Prime Minister by presidential decree.
+The deterioration of relations with President Faye seems to have resulted from diverging views regarding the country's debt, requests from the International Monetary Fund, and mining and oil rights.
+Sonko has maintained a confronting stance against foreign economic interest, whilst Faye has shown more willingness to second them.
+His dismissal came hours after Sonko accused "the tyrannical West" of trying to "impose homosexuality on the rest of the world", following the passage of a new anti LGBTQ+ law which toughened sentences for people convicted of same-sex relations.
+Before the dismissal the relationship between him and President Faye had soured.
+On 25 May, Sonko was elected as speaker of the National Assembly.